ABOUT SJC ATHLETICS

 The Saint Joseph’s athletics program started out as a member of the National Association of Intercollegiate Athletics (NAIA), Division II, in 1971 and gained NCAA DIII status in 1974.
 The Monks had a dual affiliation with the NAIA and NCAA until attaining NCAA DIII Independent status in 2003.

 All SJC teams competed as NCAA Independent programs - other than the SJC baseball program, which joined the North Atlantic Conference as an associate member in 2005 - until Saint Joseph’s joined the GNAC in the fall of 2007.
-Field hockey remains in the NAC, while men’s lacrosse played as an independent team in 2008 and participated in the NAC for two seasons before joining the GNAC in 2011.
+Men’s lacrosse played as an independent team in 2008 and participated in the NAC for two seasons before joining the GNAC in 2011.
+Field hockey played as a member of the North Atlantic Conference (NAC) for six years (2008-13) and entered GNAC play in the fall of 2014.

 WHY THE MONKS?